ISRO to launch GSAT-6A communication satellite today: All you need to know

 Capacity

-GSLV-F08, weighing 415.6 tonnes with a height of 49.1 metre comes with notable improvements like induction of High Thrust Vikas Engine, electromechanical actuation system in place of electro-hydraulic actuation system.
+GSLV-F08, weighing 415.6 tonnes with a height of 49.1 metre comes with notable improvements like induction of High Thrust Vikas Engine, electromechanical actuation system in place of the electro-hydraulic actuation system.

 Lifespan

-ISRO has stated that the life span of the GSAT-6A mission will be around 10 years.
+ISRO has stated that the lifespan of the GSAT-6A mission will be around 10 years.
 The cost of the 2-tonne satellite is approximately rupees 270 crores.

 OneIndia News